GoTolstoy/tolstoy-toly-kb/products/play/introduction/customer-lifecycle/onboarding/initial-steps-for-onboarding-with-tolstoy.md

-## Initial Steps for Onboarding with Tolstoy
+# Initial Steps for Onboarding with Tolstoy

-The initial steps for onboarding with Tolstoy are straightforward and designed to get you up and running quickly.
-Here are the steps you need to follow:

-1. **Download the Tolstoy App**: Start by downloading the Tolstoy app from your preferred app store.
+## Downloading the Tolstoy App
+The first step in the onboarding process with Tolstoy is to download the Tolstoy app.
+This app will be the central hub for managing your interactions and content.

+## Connecting Your Instagram
-2. **Connect Your Instagram Account**: Once the app is installed, connect your Instagram account to leverage social media integration.
+Once you have the app, the next step is to connect your Instagram account.
+This integration allows you to leverage your social media presence and streamline your content management.

-3. **Integrate the App to Your Site**: Next, integrate the Tolstoy app with your website to ensure seamless functionality and user experience.
+## Integrating the App to Your Site
+After connecting your Instagram, you need to integrate the Tolstoy app with your website.
+This step ensures that your site can fully utilize the features and capabilities of the Tolstoy platform.

-4. **Upload a Catalogue CSV**: Finally, upload a catalogue CSV file to populate your app with the necessary data and products.

-Following these steps will help you get started with Tolstoy efficiently.
+## Uploading a Catalog CSV
+The final initial step is to upload a catalog CSV.
+This file should contain all the necessary information about your products or services, enabling Tolstoy to manage and display your offerings effectively.